The Story of My Life (musical): Productions

 Following developmental readings at Manhattan Theatre Club, The Eugene O'Neill Theater Center, and Canadian Stage Company, The Story of My Life was produced in Toronto at the Canadian Stage Company in 2006.
 It was next produced at the National Alliance for Musical Theatre's Festival of New Musicals in the fall of 2007.

 The musical then ran at Goodspeed Musicals, East Haddam, Connecticut from October 10, 2008, through November 2.
 The production was directed by Richard Maltby, Jr., and featured Will Chase as Thomas Weaver and Malcolm Gets as Alvin Kelby.

-The Story of My Life premiered on Broadway at the Booth Theatre on February 3, 2009, and opened officially on February 19, 2009.
+The show premiered on Broadway at the Booth Theatre on February 3, 2009, and opened officially on February 19, 2009.
 Maltby directed with Chase and Gets reprising their roles.
 The musical closed on February 22, 2009, after five performances and 18 previews.

-The Story of My Life received four 2009 Drama Desk Award nominations: Outstanding Music (Neil Bartram), Outstanding Lyrics (Neil Bartram), Outstanding Book (Brian Hill), and Outstanding Musical.
+It received four 2009 Drama Desk Award nominations: Outstanding Music (Neil Bartram), Outstanding Lyrics (Neil Bartram), Outstanding Book (Brian Hill), and Outstanding Musical.

 The Story of My Life received its first regional production in April 2010, at Act 2 Playhouse in Ambler, Pennsylvania.
 It was directed by Act 2's Producing Artistic Director Bud Martin (an original producer of the Broadway production) and starred Barrymore Award Winner Tony Braithwaite as Alvin Kelby and Jim Stanek as Thomas.

-The Story of My LIfe opened at the Dongsoong Art Center in central Seoul, Korea, on July 13, 2010, produced by the OD Musical Company.
+It opened at the Dongsoong Art Center in central Seoul, Korea, on July 13, 2010, produced by the OD Musical Company.
 That production returned on October 28, 2011.

 The Northern California premiere opened at Contra Costa Civic Theatre in El Cerrito, CA on November 4, 2010.
 It starred William Giammona as Thomas Weaver and Paul Araquistain as Alvin Kelby.
 The production was directed by Dennis M. Lickteig and Music Directed and conducted by Joe Simiele.

 The Story of My Life opened at Victory Gardens Theatre in Chicago, IL on November 9, 2010.
 The production is produced by Chicago Muse and stars Jack Noseworthy and Davis Duffield.

 The Story of My Life film based on the 2010 Seoul Korea based OD Musical Company production released in 2011.